 - Set up your draw accounts by emailing [email protected]

 Hopefully, you will never need to use your overdraft protection and it will just be a safety net for you.
 Here are some tips to help you avoid needing to use it:

-- Track balances and transactions through our Online Branch, with Verity's Mobile Banking or over the phone.
+- Track balances and transactions through Digital Banking or using phone or text banking.

-- Set up automatic email alerts so you can be emailed when your balance goes below a certain amount, or receive the balance amount each day.
+- Set up automatic email alerts so you can be notified when your balances goes below a certain amount, etc.

 - Keep a transaction register and review your monthly statement.

-- Go mobile by using an app, mobile website or text banking from Verity Credit Union.
+- Go mobile by using our app, mobile website or text banking.

 What Else You Should Know

 - We post items in the following order: 1) ACH credits, 2) internal transfers and loan payments, 3) checks (in the order received), 4) ACH debits (in the order received), 5) ATM and debit card transactions (in the order received, may post throughout the day).
 However, exceptions will occur.
 Holds on funds (described below) and the order in which transactions are posted may impact the total amount of overdraft or return fees assessed.